 What are Prescription Opioids?

-Prescription opioids are drugs that are used for treatment of certain health conditions that cause pain in patients.
+Prescription opioids are drugs that are used for the treatment of certain health conditions that cause pain in patients.
 Opioids are prescription medications that act on opioid receptors in both the spinal cord and brain to reduce the intensity of pain-signal perception.

-Prescription opioid medications include Oxycodone (OxyContin and Percocet), morphine (Kadian, Avinza), hydrocodone (Vicodin), fentanyl, codeine, oxymorphone (Opana) and others.
+Prescription opioid medications include Oxycodone (OxyContin and Percocet), morphine (Kadian, Avinza), hydrocodone (Vicodin), fentanyl, codeine, oxymorphone (Opana), and others.

 How do Opioids Work?

 An opioid works by attaching itself to opioid receptor proteins in nerve cells found in the spinal cord, brain, gastrointestinal tract, and other organs in the body.
 When they are attached, they begin to inhibit the pain signals.
 This often results in feelings of relaxation, drowsiness, mental confusion, constipation, nausea, and respiratory depression.

 When these drugs are taken at higher doses than intended or taken not as directed it acts on brain regions involved in reward causing feelings of euphoria.
 When people take them in ways other than directed there is a much higher likelihood of overdose to occur.